omshrivastava26/IPR_diff-bgm-210685_om_shrivastava/README.md

 ## 2. Training

 ### Preparations
+// Please download this files, as they are very big to be uploaded in repository.
 1. The extracted features of the dataset POP909 can be accessed [here](https://yukisaki-my.sharepoint.com/:u:/g/personal/aik2_yukisaki_io/EdUovlRZvExJrGatAR8BlTsBDC8udJiuhnIimPuD2PQ3FQ?e=WwD7Dl).
 Please put it under `/data/` after extraction.

 2. The extracted features of the dataset BGM909 can be accessed [here](https://drive.google.com/drive/folders/1zRNROuTxVNhJfqeyqRzPoIY60z5zLaHK?usp=sharing).
 Please put them under `/data/bgm909/` after extraction.
 We use [VideoCLIP](https://github.com/CryhanFang/CLIP2Video) to extract the video feature, use [BLIP](https://github.com/salesforce/BLIP) to gain the video caption then use [Bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) as the language encoder and use [TransNetV2](https://github.com/soCzech/TransNetV2) to capture the shot.